Exams » SEBI Grade A Mains Exam Analysis...

 SEBI Grade A Mains Exam Analysis 2026, Difficulty Level Review and Good Attempts

 The SEBI Grade A Mains Exam 2026 has been conducted successfully on 21st February 2026.
 This article on SEBI Grade A Mains Exam Analysis 2026 provides a complete breakdown based on feedback received from students across exam centres.
-Candidates who appeared for the SEBI Grade A Phase 2 examination can now check the detailed review of the paper, including difficulty level, section-wise analysis, and expected good attempts.
+Our expert team connected with aspirants who appeared for the exam and compiled a thorough analysis based on their feedback.
+Candidates who appeared for the SEBI Grade A Phase 2 examination can now check the detailed review of the paper, including difficulty level, section-wise analysis, and expected good attempts

 SEBI Grade A Mains Exam Analysis 2026

 The exam was conducted in online mode, and candidates were required to attempt both objective and descriptive sections, depending on the stream applied for.
-As per our expert team and student feedback, the overall difficulty level of the exam ranged from Moderate to Difficult across various sections.
-The SEBI Grade A Phase 2 exam comprises of two papers, where Paper 1 is Descriptive (English Language), and Paper 2 is Objective (Stream Specific).
+As per feedback from candidates who appeared in the first shift, the overall level of the SEBI Grade A Mains Exam ranged from moderate to difficult.
+The SEBI Grade A Phase 2 examination is conducted in two parts: Paper 1 (Descriptive) and Paper 2 (Objective/MCQ-based).

 SEBI Grade A Mains Exam Difficulty Level and Good Attempts